emregoynugur/PolicyOBDA/README.md

 ## Use Cases

 We provide two examples in this project; a smart home example that works with a single in-memory database and a smart mine example that works with data federation.
-Furthermore, the second use case *smart mine* allows us to show how our policy framework can be integrated into in-use IoT systems that work with multiple data sources.

 * [Smart Home](smart_home.md)
 * [Smart Mine (with federation)](mine_federation.md)